 This foundation does not have a website to guide grantseekers.
 It has its roots in the entertainment industry, yet it gives to a variety of causes.
 In addition to film-related grants, the Ebert Foundation supports programs that deploy the arts for public good, and various music and theater causes.
 Basic needs and human services programs have also been of interest, and much of the foundation’s giving is focused on Chicago.
 The foundation has previously worked with Sundance Institute to create a fellowship for aspiring film critics.
 It has also awarded “anniversary grants” to remember the legacy of Roger Ebert around the time of his death from cancer in April of the year.
 Empathy has been a driving force in this funder’s philanthropic work thus far.

 Grants have been relatively small, around $1,000 each, awarded to approximately 10 to 30 local groups in past grant cycles.
 Grantseekers can review the funder’s recent tax records to learn about past grantees and grant amounts.
 It is not yet clear if this foundation will ramp up grantmaking in the near future or if its priorities will shift to other local topics in Chicago or beyond.
-However, the Chicago area continues to be a top priority for this funder.
+However, it prioritizes the Chicago area.

 It does not appear to accept unsolicited applications or provide a clear way to get in touch about grants or general questions.
 However, the phone number for the Chicago-based foundation is 312-321-9700.